decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-05-strong-chain-quality.md

 * **BFT Proposal**: The leader receives these messages and includes in the block the *union* of all the inclusion lists that it received.
 * **BFT vote**: A party only votes for a block if it contains all the inputs in its inclusion list.

 It is easy to check that this protocol sketch can be converted into a full protocol that satisfies post-GST SCQ, provides censorship resistance, and is live for an honest leader.
 Adding pre-GST SCQ would also require waiting for a quorum of values or lists in each round.
+See [DPasS](https://decentralizedthoughts.github.io/2025-12-12-dpaas/) for how this protocol is used for censorship resistance in the context of PBS.
 We will expand on this protocol and its generalizations in later posts.

 ## Strong Chain Quality and ordering